MechanicalRock/mechanicalrock.github.io/_posts/2018-08-06-bashing-through-minikube.markdown

 ---
 layout: post
 title:  "Bashing through Minikube - 0 to 60 for Local Kubernetes Development"
-date:   2018-08-06
+date:   2018-08-20
 tags: kubernetes minikube containers bash local development
 author: Josh Armitage
 image: img/kubernetes/minikube-logo.png
 ---

 ## Minikube You Say?
-When you begin on a Kubernetes journey, often one of the first questions is how do I run locally?
-That's where Minikube comes in, you get an easy to spin up single node Kubernetes environment where you can rapidly iterate.
-As with nearly all tools, there's some rough edges and gotchas to figure out, in the next 5 minutes I hope to save you hours of frustration.
+When you begin on a Kubernetes journey, often one of the first questions is; "how do I run locally"?
+That's where Minikube comes in; you get an easy to spin up single node Kubernetes environment where you can rapidly iterate.
+As with nearly all tools, there's some rough edges and gotchas to figure out.
+So in the next 5 minutes I hope to save you hours of frustration.

 The blog was written using MacOS but the commands should translate across Linux distributions.

 ## Gotchas
 #### 1. What `eval $(minikube docker-env)` Does
 When you run Minikube it's running in a virtual machine, and in effect you are now running two parallel *docker environments*, the one on your local machine and the one in the virtual machine.
-The `eval` command does is set a selection of environment variables such that your current terminal session is pointing to the *docker environment* in the virtual machine.
+What the `eval` command does is set a selection of environment variables such that your current terminal session is pointing to the *docker environment* in the virtual machine.
 This means all the images you have locally won't be available and vice versa.
 #### 2. Changing Back To Your Local Docker Environment
-The magic rune to swap you back to your local docker environment is:
+The simplest way to change back is to create a new terminal session, however if you're in a script or want to continue to use your current session the magic runes to swap you back to your local docker environment is:

 `unset DOCKER_API_VERSION DOCKER_TLS_VERIFY DOCKER_CERT_PATH DOCKER_API_VERSION DOCKER_HOST`
 #### 3. Swapping Between Minikube And Other Clusters